 MyBodyMySelf offers an opportunity for self-care.
 Here you can engage in thought and self-awareness around body image and food issues to move past them, on to bigger and better things in your life.
 MyBodyMySelf suggests tried and true theory and tools to help you become your own agent for change in your relationship with your body and eating behavior.

-My wish for you is that you can help yourself with your own body image challenges, and then turn around and be a role model of self-assurance and self-care for your daughters and granddaughters.
+The entire discussion in MyBodyMySelf is about re-connecting you with your own inner voice for how you want to think, eat, and live in a food-filled, body-obsessed world.
+My hope for you is to help yourself with your own body image challenges, and then turn around and be a role model of self-assurance and self-care for your daughters and granddaughters.

 No one can make you feel that your body is flawed without your consent.
 Don’t consent.